1) Explain what is Tableau?

 - Data Connection Files: It’s a small XML file with various connection information

-6) Mention what is the difference between published data sources and embedded data sources in Tableau?
+6) Mention differences between published data sources and embedded data sources in Tableau?

-The difference between published data source and embedded data source is that,
+The difference between a published data source and an embedded data source is that,

 - Published data source: It contains connection information that is independent of any workbook and can be used by multiple workbooks.

 - Embedded data source: It contains connection information and is associated with a workbook.

 7) Mention what the characteristics to distinguish data source are?